wp-plugins/nextgen-facebook/readme.txt

 		* Youtube Videos and Playlists

 <blockquote>
 <p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (child) of NextGEN Facebook (NGFB).
-WPSSO strives to be a little smaller and lighter by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).</p>
+They have the same author, many of the same great features, but WPSSO strives to be a little smaller and lighter by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).</p>
 </blockquote>

 = Complete Meta Tags =